portalpayments/solana-wallet-names/README.md

 - Twitter to address lookup is handled through Bonfida `.sol` domains.
 Very few people with `.sol` domains have set up Twitter handle to `.sol` domain handling.
 If you do own a `.sol` domain it [setting up Twitter to .sol mapping](https://docs.bonfida.org/collection/solana-name-service-twitter) takes less than five minutes.
 - Solana PFP Standard uses the Netscape 'broken image' icon for missing images.
 This is ugly, so instead we return `null`.
 - Backpack's wallet to name mapping seems to be in beta.
 It currently doesn't return results for some wallets.
 This endpoint also requires a Backpack JWT (unlike the name to wallet mappings, which are publicly available) so I susoect this service is still in beta.

+# Contributing

+This library is designed to support all Solana naming services - as new services are added over time, we'd love you to contribute them here.

+Please see [Portal Wallet Coding Guidelines](https://github.com/portalpayments/portalwallet/blob/main/CODING_GUIDELINES.md) when writig your PRs.